Boosting the Local Invariance for Better Adversarial Transferability: Abstract

 \section{Abstract}

 Transfer-based attacks pose a significant threat to real-world applications by directly targeting victim models with adversarial examples generated on surrogate models.
 While numerous approaches have been proposed to enhance adversarial transferability, existing works often overlook the intrinsic relationship between adversarial perturbations and input images.
 In this work, we find that adversarial perturbation often exhibits poor translation invariance for a given clean image and model, which is attributed to local invariance.
-Through empirical analysis, we demonstrate that there is a positive correlation between the local invariance of adversarial perturbations \wrt the input image and their transferability across different models.
-Based on this finding, we propose a general adversarial transferability boosting technique called Local Invariance Boosting approach (LI-Boost).
-Extensive experiments on the standard ImageNet dataset demonstrate that LI-Boost could significantly boost various types of transfer-based attacks (\eg, gradient-based, input transformation-based, model-related, advanced objective function, ensemble, \etc) on CNNs, ViTs, and defense mechanisms.
-Our approach presents a promising direction for future research in improving adversarial transferability across different models.
+Through empirical analysis, we demonstrate a positive correlation between the local invariance of adversarial perturbations \wrt the input image and their transferability across models.
+Based on this finding, we propose a general adversarial transferability boosting technique called the Local Invariance Boosting approach (LI-Boost).
+Extensive experiments on the standard ImageNet dataset demonstrate that LI-Boost can significantly enhance various transfer-based attacks (\eg, gradient-based, input transformation-based, model-related, advanced objective function, ensemble) on CNNs, ViTs, defense mechanisms, commercial vision API systems, and vision-language models.
+Our approach provides a promising direction for future research on improving adversarial transferability across models.
+Our code is available at \url{https://github.com/Trustworthy-AI-Group/TransferAttack}.